mmfercoria/MLOps_Predictive_Maintenance/README.md

 # MLOps Predictive Maintenance

-This project showcases a complete MLOps workflow for **predictive maintenance**, leveraging modern machine learning and automation practices to predict machinery failures before they happen.
+This project showcases a complete MLOps workflow for predictive maintenance, leveraging modern machine learning and automation practices to predict machinery failures before they happen.

 ## Objective

 To proactively detect potential machine failures using historical telemetry, and failure data.
-The ultimate goal is to **reduce unplanned downtime** through accurate failure predictions integrated into automated ML pipelines.
+The ultimate goal is to reduce unplanned downtime through accurate failure predictions integrated into automated ML pipelines.

 ---

-## 🧰 Tech Stack
+## Tech Stack

 - **ZenML** – MLOps pipeline orchestration
 - **scikit-learn** – Model training and evaluation